Ag-nes/Akan-names/README.md

 ## code . or use atom . based on the text editor you installed.

 # BDD
+## The user inputs year,date,month and gender then hits submit button.
+## The application then calculates the information, this is called (input)
+## After calculating,the application outputs the akan name of the respective user,this is called (output).

 # Known Bugs
 ## Some of the outputs are not very accurate as expected.